How to apply for a visa?

-You will have to present a travel insurance, valid during your entire trip to Finland.
-The minimum insurance coverage is EUR 30,000.
+You will have to present a travel medical insurance, covering the entire duration of the trip to Schengen area.
+The minimum insurance coverage is EUR 30,000, non-deductible and covering the emergency medical expenses, hospital treatment, repatriation for medical reasons or death.
 The Embassy accepts travel insurances granted by European insurance companies as well as the local insurance companies featuring on the list endorsed by the diplomatic missions of Schengen countries in Bangkok.

 If you have already scheduled several trips to Finland and the Schengen area, you may apply for multiple-entry visa.
 Please note the following requirements:

 Your travel insurance must be valid, as a minimum, for the duration of your first trip.
 The travel insurance stipulation applies to each trip.